HyeonjunSim/pi-top-battery-status/README.md

 See the troubleshooting guide at https://github.com/rricharz/pi-top-battery-status/blob/master/battery_problems.md

+**Using the program as a user other than pi**

+The latest version (1.5) has been modified to be used with other users than pi.
+If you want to install pi-top-battery-status for a different user, download and install it being that user.
+Make sure that the user has all the necessary privileges:
+See for example https://modmypi.com/blog/how-to-add-new-users-and-add-users-to-groups for details.

 Please open an issue on this repository if you have a problem with the program.